-The foundation of the pastoral care program in the College is the Pastoral Care class, overseen by the Pastoral Care teachers, and the year group, overseen by the Heads of Year.
-Each Pastoral Care Teacher is available for consultation when students are experiencing difficulties or have questions.
-Pastoral Care Teachers will also be a contact person when the Head of Year is monitoring a student's progress.

-The Head of Year is available to all students in that year level, and will coordinate special programs, where necessary, to monitor students' progress.
-The Head of Year will liaise as necessary between parents and teachers.
+The foundation of the pastoral care program at the College is our Pastoral Care Group classes, overseen by pastoral care group teachers, and students' year groups, overseen by our Heads of Year.
+Each pastoral care group teacher is available for consultation when students are experiencing difficulties or have questions.
+The Head of Year is available to all students in that year level and will liaise as necessary between parents and teachers.
 The Deputy Principal - Student Care coordinates the pastoral care system for all students.